dunglas/mercure/spec/mercure.md

     characteristic allows to compare a URI Template with another one.
 3. If the topic selector is a valid URI Template, and that the string matches this URI Template, the string matches the selector.
-4. Otherwise the string does not match the selector.
+4. Otherwise, the string does not match the selector.

 # Subscription